What to expect

 How much are therapy sessions?

-Individual therapy sessions cost £60 per session.
+Individual therapy sessions cost £80 per session for in-person sessions and £70 per session for zoom or telephone.
 Sessions usually last between 50 minutes and 1 hour.

 Where will therapy take place?